mbotto123/parallel-ilu-demo/src/README.txt

 module load eigen

 *Now navigate to the 'src' directory and run make
-    - This should create the executable pilu.exe
+    - This should create the executable pilu.x

 *To run the code, enter an idev session, set the desired number of OpenMP threads with:

 export OMP_NUM_THREADS=...

- and execute with ./pilu.exe
+ and execute with ./pilu.x